GDQuest/website/content/docs/guidelines/best-practices/making-videos/index.md

-+++
+---
+aliases:
+- /open-source/guidelines/gdquest-videos/
+author: nathan
+date: "2019-07-07T09:34:00+09:00"
-title = "Video tutorial guidelines" description = "This document is a living tool to help us improve the educational value and the consistency of our video lessons."
+description: This document is a living tool to help us improve the educational value and the consistency of our video lessons.

-author = "nathan"
-date = "2019-07-07T09:34:00+09:00"

-menuTitle = "Video Tutorials"
+menuTitle: Video Tutorials
+title: Video tutorial guidelines
-weight = 20
+weight: 20
-aliases = ["/open-source/guidelines/gdquest-videos/"]
-+++
+---

 This document is a living guide to help us improve the quality and consistency across all our tutorials.
 It focuses on practical tips about writing, recording, and editing.
 For notes on education, see [Education in online tutorials]({{< ref "docs/guidelines/best-practices/education/index.md" >}}).